 Months can be numeric 1-12 or textual e.g. jan or January (case is ignored)

-pf.date(year, month, day) - set time cursor.
-This is used for subsequently created incomes as a starting date, or
+pf.date(year, month, day)- set time cursor.
+This is used for subsequently created incomes as a starting date, or for their

 income, paid on day

 day.
 This returns a MonthlyIncome object.
 Name describes the income / expense in the stdout log.

 pf.single(name, money)- once-off income or expense, returns a

 pf.receive(name, money)- aliases of